Genuario/WordleSolver/README.md

 # WordleSolver
-Simulate and optimally solve Wordle.
+Always win in Wordle!
+Simulates and optimizes to never lose.
 Uses the NYTimes winning words and allowed guesses txt files.

 ## How to play